CenturyLinkCloud/PublicKB/Release Notes/2018/2018-09-04-cloud-platform-release-notes.md

 #### [SafeHaven DRaaS](//www.ctl.io/disaster-recovery/)

 * Support for Linux Operating Systems : RHEL6/7, Ubuntu 14/16 for DR to Azure.
-* CMS box in CAM catalogs to deploy and configure SafeHaven Console.
+* CMS box in Cloud Application Manager catalogs to deploy and configure SafeHaven Console.
 * Addition of Azure Statistics tab in SafeHaven Console.
 * Support for Azure Managed Disks.